IEP Binder Organization for Parents

 I am so excited about this.
 This is an idea that I have had in my head for quite some time, I just never was able to make it happen.
 You know how hard it is to manage IEP paperwork.
-Most of us have various stacks of papers and folders around our house, but when we need it, it is still hard to find what you want.
-Am I right?
+If you struggle with IEP organization, then this is for you.

 I searched high and low for something like this and it just didn’t exist.
 I struggled to come up with the best way to organize IEP paperwork and I think I may have found it.
 IEP organization does not have to be challenging.
 You can organize your IEP paperwork (and reduce your stress!) with a little guidance and direction.

 In the blogging world, we have a saying.
 “Content is king.”
 The same goes for the IEP World.
 Your documentation and paper trail is everything.